-A second source of interest rate risk, as shown in note 21 to our Q2 fiscal 2016 consolidated financial statements, is that the Company has \$425 invested in instruments that bear interest at floating rates.
-Earnings on these instruments fall when interest rates decline.
-In the current low interest rate environment, the Company has positioned itself to benefit from increased earnings on floating rate assets as a result of rising interest rates without an offsetting increase in interest expense.
+A second source of interest rate risk, as shown in note 21 to our Q3 fiscal 2016 interim consolidated financial statements, is that the Company has \$441 invested in financial assets and \$40 in financial liabilities that bear interest at floating rates.
+Earnings on the financial assets will fall when interest rates decline.
+In the current low interest rate environment, the Company has positioned itself to benefit from increased earnings on floating rate assets as a result of rising interest rates without a significant offsetting increase in interest expense.